Catching the wave: Jacksonville Surf Park ‘meant to be’

 Making contact

-Edelman said Aventuur started to turn its focus on the U.S. In 2022
+Edelman said Aventuur started to turn its focus to the U.S. in 2022

-“We looked at the top markets in the U.S. and where we think would be a fantastic site for a surf park, and Jacksonville was really top of that list for a number of reasons.”
+“We looked at the top markets in the U.S. and where we believed would be fantastic locations for surf parks, and Jacksonville was at the top of that list for a number of reasons.”

 Holmes is the grandson of the late Rogers “Tiger” Holmes, a swimming champion from the University of Florida, an award winner from the International Swimming Hall of Fame and founder of Holmes Lumber Co. in West Jacksonville.

-“I met Lockwood for breakfast. and we started sharing our visions for what the project could be.
-And then we put together the team through that process.
-So that was the introduction to it all,” Edelman said.
+“I met Lockwood for breakfast and we started sharing our visions for what a surf park in Jacksonville could be.
+And then we put together the team throughout that process.
+That was the introduction to it all,” Edelman said.

 Choosing eTown